 Dr. Tatar, along with Dr. Rayl, has been instrumental in developing a mobile evaluation system used by faculty to perform workplace evaluations of residents using direct observation.
 Using this system, individual observations are captured and assembled to form a pattern for faculty to determine the supervision level and milestone use of medical residents.

 A graduate of The University of Toledo College of Medicine, Dr. Rich completed his medical residency at Akron City Hospital, now part of Summa Health System.
 He has served as a full time faculty member in the Department of Medicine since 1994 and currently is an Associate Program Director for the Internal Medicine residency, and the Director of the Internal Medicine Center.
 Dr. Rich serves as Interim Chair for the Department of Medicine.
 He is a member and fellow of the American College of Physicians, who honored him with the Master Teacher's Award in 2007.
 Dr. Rich has received numerous teaching awards from resident learners and has been a major proponent of resident leadership for ambulatory projects focused on quality improvement.
 He is a published author in peer-reviewed journals on a wide variety of topics.
 He provides a leadership role for multiple hospital committees.

-Dr. Jones is an active cyclist and kayaker and enjoys outdoor sporting and camping in wild places.
+Dr. Jones is an active cyclist and kayaker and enjoys photography and outdoor sporting and camping in wild places.